fabmob/standard-covoiturage/standard-covoiturage_specification.md

 definitely fixed at creation.
-For both flows, if any information apart from `status` needs to be changed, the carsharing operator or MaaS platform MUST create a new `Booking` with a new `booking_id`, and MUST update the status of the previous booking to CANCELLED.
+For both flows, if any information apart from `status` needs to be changed, the carsharing operator or MaaS platform MUST create a new `Booking` with a new `booking_id`, and MUST update the status of the former booking to "CANCELLED".

 #### 3.2.1.
 Integrated booking by API